 How to Stop Emotional Eating, A Crucial Guide, Part 1: Tackling the Causes of Emotional Eating

 This is part 5 of my 6-part series on emotional eating, the perversion of food in our society today, and how to overcome it.
-If you haven’t, read My Journey with Emotional Eating (parts 1-3) and 12 Signs of Emotional Eating (part 4) first.
+If you haven’t, read My Journey with Emotional Eating (parts 1-3) and 12 Signs of Emotional Eating (and Why It is Bad For You) (part 4) first.

 Do you have a healthy relationship with food?
 Do you eat in line with your daily needs?
 Do you eat when and only when it’s needed?
 Are you able to stop eating when you have met your daily needs?